fridavbg/fridavbg/README.md

 ---

-*Based in Spain.
-Working fully remote across Europe and beyond.*
+*From Sweden, but working fully remote across Europe and beyond.*